omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - time workout completed in can still be stored in instances duration.
         - date of results and a textfield will be important.
         - ?allow for pictures and videos how?
+        - on users workout detail view of their own instance, show results underneath ordered by most recently completed
 - ?Make movement tags only match full movement name?
         - could probably find a way that after movements are added, create list of movements names. search through list for a specific movement name and if it appears twice (Clean, Clean and Jerk) remove the movement (clean gets removed).